 If the driver pulls a hit-and-run, which is not uncommon when they don’t have insurance, you should still file a claim with your insurance.
 Your uninsured motorist coverage, along with your normal liability coverage, will help recover any property damage and injury expenses.

 There are situations where your damages exceed your uninsured/underinsured motorist coverage.
 This can make it difficult to recover the full costs of your injuries.
-Contact Ragain & Cook, PC, for a free consultation.
+Contact Heenan & Cook, PLLC, for a free consultation.
 We will be able to help you file a personal injury claim against the responsible driver to pursue fair and reasonable compensation for your injuries and/or property damage.

 Most drivers who do not carry insurance do not have any money to give after a settlement win.
 However, an attorney can help you understand your options and do what is in your best interests.
 Working with a lawyer can give you peace of mind and renewed confidence in the state of your case.
-When in doubt, contact Ragain & Cook, PC, for a free consultation.
+When in doubt, contact Heenan & Cook, PLLC, for a free consultation.